jonas208/GradValley.jl/docs/src/tutorials_and_examples.md

 #### Run the training and save the trained model afterwards

 When the file is run as the main script, we want to actually call the train() function and save the final model afterwards.
-We will be using the [BSON.jl](https://github.com/JuliaIO/BSON.jl) package for saving the model easily.
+We will use the [BSON.jl](https://github.com/JuliaIO/BSON.jl) package for saving the model easily.
 ```julia
 # when this file is run as the main script,
 # then train() is run and the final model will be saved using a package called BSON.jl